Josephdada01/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-1. use alias ls = ls -a to create an alias
+1. use alias ls ="rm *" to create an alias to remove 2.use echo "hello $(whoami)" to print out hello user